 The Aera is the latest Siemens 1.5T MRI to begin emerging on the secondary market.
 Aera introduces a redesigned total imaging matrix (TIM) platform known as “TIM 4G”.
 In this case, 4G refers to the added coil elements and exceptional SNR that results from DirectRF technology (cable-less coils).
-Combine TIM 4G with daytime optimization throughput (DOT) and you can reduce scan times by up to 50% using customizable scans for every patient.
+Combine TIM 4G with daytime optimization throughput (DOT) and you can reduce scan times by up to 50% with customizable scans for every patient.
 From wide-bore to the XQ gradient package, this MRI has it all.
 The bad news?
-These are still quite rare, but supply should trend slowly upward over the next year or two.
+These are still somewhat rare, but supply should trend slowly upward over the next year or two.

 Siemens Espree 1.5T

 The Espree has reached the point of regular availability on the secondary market.
 With a 70cm bore and TIM technology, these are great, high-performance systems.
 Unique to the Espree is a very short bore length (125cm vs. the typical 145cm), enabling head-out or feet-first for most exams (CT-like comfort).
 TIM allows for multiple coils to be connected at the same time (multiple simultaneous studies).
 This model also features an efficient zero boil-off magnet with a cryogen refill interval of approximately 10 years.